 Alert1’s standard emergency response system and service is $35.95 a month.
 Users can also opt for quarterly or yearly billing.
 Going on the quarterly plan will bring the monthly cost down to $27.95 a month, and the yearly billing to $25.95 a month.
 There are no activation or installation charges associated with their classic medical alert system.

 If you do choose monthly billing, the first payment is for a minimum 3 months.
 For users who want to pay on a month-to-month basis, Alert 1’s service cost is not the cheapest.
 The good news is that they do offer a good discount for customers who prepay for the year.
 You can see how their pricing compares side-by-side with other systems on the Compare Medical Alerts Systems Chart.

 Alert 1’s product line include additional options like mobile monitoring and automatic fall alert.
 Mobile monitoring costs $45.95 a month or less with quarterly or annual prepayments.
 A home fall alert detection system costs $40.95 a month.
 For either systems, customers can save as much as $120 a year by paying for the annual plan.

 Annual plan payments are backed by a 30-day money back guarantee.

 There are no long term contracts.
 Users can cancel anytime by calling a toll free number, but they will need to send their undamaged equipment back to Alert 1 for the cancellation to take effect.
 Refunds will only apply to annual plan prepayments.
 While there are no termination fees, after the first 30 days, there will be no refunds at all including what has been prepaid for the months ahead.

 Due to this, we recommend that customers prepaying annually test their system out thoroughly in the first 10 days to ensure that this is something that they expect to find useful over the year.
 If they find it’s not for them, they still have time to call the company and send the equipment back to receive a refund.
-Don’t wait till the last minute to do a refund.
+Don’t wait till the last minute to ask for a refund.

 Alert1’s classic monitoring console includes a very sensitive microphone that enables senior users to easily hear and talk to emergency response center representatives helping them.